-3.1 If the outstanding obligation or allegation of a breach of student conduct has not been cleared by the time of the meeting of the examining board at which eligibility for or recommendation for conferment of an award is due to be made, the board shall not be told of the outstanding obligation until after it has concluded its decisions on all candidates.
+APPH1.3.1 If the outstanding obligation or allegation of a breach of the student conduct policy has not been cleared by the time of the meeting of the examining board at which eligibility for or recommendation for conferment of an award is due to be made, the board shall not be told of the outstanding obligation until after it has concluded its decisions on all candidates.

-The Director of Academic Services or designated person shall ensure that the secretary to the examining board:
+The Director of Student and Student and Academic Services or designated person shall ensure that the secretary to the examining board:

-a. records the academic decision in the normal way;
+- a. records the academic decision in the normal way; - b. notifies the examining board that the award will be withheld after it has made its decisions on all candidates; - c. records the student's name and results on the results list in the normal way but with an annotation to indicate where appropriate that an award will not be conferred.
+This annotation shall be in a form prescribed by the Director of Student and Academic Services; - d. prepares a supplementary results list in the prescribed format showing the academic decision of the examining board but with no date of publication, undertakes the normal checking and approval procedure, and lodges the signed list with the Director of Student and Academic Services.

-- b. notifies the examining board that the award will be withheld after it has made its decisions on all candidates; - c. records the student's name and results on the results list in the normal way but with an annotation to indicate where appropriate that an award will not be conferred.
-This annotation shall be in a form prescribed by the Director of Academic Services; - d. prepares a supplementary results list in the prescribed format showing the academic decision of the examining board but with no date of publication, undertakes the normal checking and approval procedure, and lodges the signed list with the Director of Academic Services. - 3.2 After the examining board, the Director of Academic Services or designated person shall ensure that the student is notified in writing of the decision to withhold the award.
-The notification shall be in a form prescribed by the Director of Academic Services.
+APPH1.3.2 After the examining board, the Director of Student and Academic Services or designated person shall ensure that the student is notified in writing of the decision to withhold the award.
+The notification shall be in a form prescribed by the Director of Student and Academic Services.